Mass schedule

 The Purification of the Blessed Virgin Mary

 In the Law of Moses, a woman who bore a son was ritually unclean for 40 days (Leviticus 12).
-The artwork shows St. Joseph holding two turtledoves or pigeons (Luke 2:24).
-The Holy Family could not afford a lamb, so they offered these for the purification ritual (Leviticus 12:8).
-Though the Blessed Mother had no sins to repent, she fulfilled the Law.
+Though the Blessed Mother had no sins to repent, she fulfilled the Law of Purification.

 The Presentation of the Temple by Philippe de Champaigne oil on canvas painting in 1648

-Nunc Dimittis, Canticle of Simeon
+Nunc Dimittis — The Canticle of Simeon

 Found in St. Luke's Gospel (ii, 29-32), is the last in historical sequence of the three great Canticles of the New Testament, the other two being the Magnificat (Canticle of Mary) and the Benedictus (Canticle of Zachary).